Three Policies

 The Graduate School of Nursing (hereinafter referred to as the “Graduate School”) is designed to meet the completion requirements set forth in the course for a prescribed period of time, and to explore issues in the increasingly sophisticated fields of nursing, health, and welfare, or to pursue advanced nursing practice.
 In order to acquire abilities, those who have acquired the following research abilities and specialized skills, and who have acquired research and practical skills that can contribute to the improvement of the quality of nursing, are permitted to complete the course and receive a doctorate in nursing. confer the degree of

-(1) Acquisition of specialized knowledge and skills: Acquire the theory and specialized knowledge of nursing as well as nursing education skills, and be able to utilize them in nursing education.
+- Acquisition of specialized knowledge and skills: Acquire theories, specialized knowledge, and nursing education skills in nursing and be able to use them in nursing education.

-(2) Problem-finding ability: Ability to grasp phenomena in nursing based on deep academic knowledge and clarify issues for the development of nursing science
+- Problem-solving ability: Ability to grasp nursing phenomena based on deep academic knowledge and identify issues for the development of nursing science.

-(4) Ability to write a dissertation: Ability to write a dissertation independently, systematically, and sustainably with sufficient time
+- Thesis writing ability: Ability to write a dissertation autonomously, systematically, and sustainably, with sufficient time to complete the dissertation

-(6) Ability to challenge social change: Able to collaborate interdisciplinarily, demonstrate leadership, and take on the challenge of social change
+- Ability to take on the challenge of social change: Ability to collaborate interdisciplinaryly, demonstrate leadership, and take on the challenge of social change.

-(7) Ethics: To be able to comprehensively and critically analyze complex ethical issues and propose new strategies in order to protect people's dignity and rights.
+- Ethics: Ability to comprehensively and critically analyze complex ethical issues and propose new strategies to protect people's dignity and rights.

 Curriculum Formulation Policy (Curriculum Policy)